haskoin/haskoin-wallet/haskoin-wallet/Readme.md

 keys) is not required to prepare a transaction.

 ### signtx

+`hw signtx Filename` --[deriv] --[unit] --[network]

+- **Offline Command** (This command requires your mnemonic)
+- Follow up commands: [sendtx]

+Sign a transaction that was created with the [preparetx] command.
+Ideally, you want to do this on an offline computer as this command will require your mnemonic.
+This command will create a new file in your home directory containing the signed transaction.
+When you are ready, you can then broadcast that transaction on a computer that has network connectivity using the [sendtx] command.

 ### prepareswipetx

+`hw prepareswipetx Address [Address2 ...]` --[account] --[fee] --[unit] --[network]

+- **Online Command** (This command requires network connectivity)
+- Follow up commands: [signswipetx]

+This command allows you to build an unsigned transaction that spends all the unspent coins of the given addresses. [prepareswipetx] is useful if you want to swipe all the funds out of a paper wallet or physical coins.
+The funds (minus the network [fee]) will be sent into your [account].

+The command will output a file containing the unsigned transaction in your home directory.
+You can then sign it with [signswipetx].

 ### signswipetx

+`hw signswipetx Filename` --[deriv] --[unit] --[network]

+- **Offline Command** (This command requires private keys)
+- Follow up commands: [sendtx]

+Sign a transaction that was prepare using [prepareswipetx].
+You will be requested to input the private keys in either WIF or MiniKey format.

+The command will output the signed transaction in a file in your home directory.
+You can then broadcast that transaction using the [sendtx] command.

 ### sendtx
 ### receive
 ### addresses